OU-Libraries/cdm-util-scripts/README.md

 * A cdm-catcher `edit` action JSON file
 * An output file name

-and outputs an HTML report showing on a per-record basis what fields would be changed in a CONTENTdm collection if that cdm-catcher JSON file were made the subject of a cdm-catcher `edit` action.
+and outputs an HTML report showing on a per-item basis what fields would be changed in a CONTENTdm collection if that cdm-catcher JSON file were used in a cdm-catcher `edit` action.
 This script is intended to be useful for cross-checking the output of the `2catcher` series of scripts and checking to see if a Catcher edit action has been completely implemented by the Catcher service.

+Example:
 ```console
 $ head cdm-catcher.json
 [